LOADING ...

 So, he even thinkin' about passing.

-have a brother that at The Compress.
+a brother that work at The Compress.

-An after I heard his death
+An I heard about his death

-After I got near grown
+After I got might grown

-I have liked at that time
+I would have liked at time

-To met the one that
+To met the one caused

 him to have dead.
 'Cause he was a great boy.